dtoebe/Logseq-GPSI/pages/Vendor Critical.md

 		- Updated [[Aug 26th, 2024]]
 			- {{embed ((66ccdd32-3618-4095-8a0b-1c75631776fb))}}
 		- Update: [[Aug 27th, 2024]
 			- #gpsi-jason-h will be checking if there is an order to the update.
-Eitheer the Android or CM -
+Either the Android or CMF update first -
 -
 -